openedx/open-edx-proposals/oeps/oep-0033-bp-code-autoformatting.rst

 code formatting).
 These formatting standards will be applied across all OpenEdX-authored repositories.

+Selected tools should, ideally, require minimal configuration.
+Any required configuration should be added to `edx/edx-lint`_ in order to allow it to be centralized and standardized across repositories in the OpenEdX ecosystem.

 The current recommended formatters are:

     - Python: `black`_